Oplkill/SCP-008-X-revamped/README.md

 # SCP-008-X-revamped
-SCP SL Exiled event of SCP-008-X plague
+SCP SL Exiled event of SCP-008-X plague.
+When any human player were died - it will become SCP-049-2.